 An email disclaimer is a statement, notice, or warning added to outgoing emails to limit liability.
-It is placed separately from the main message and corporate email signature.
+It’s placed separately from the main message and corporate email signature.

-The email disclaimer you use depends on the legal aspects necessary to your organization.
+The email disclaimer you use depends on the legal aspects your organization needs.
 Adding an email disclaimer template, sent both externally and internally, helps to minimize legal exposure.
 Issues like defamation, misdirected emails, and unintended contract formations make email disclaimers essential.
 Also, regulations are in place that require an email disclaimer to be added by law.

 Breach of confidentiality

 What often makes a good email disclaimer is wording relating to confidentiality.
-Essentially this states that the message is only intended for the intended recipient, meaning it should not be shared with anyone else.
-Its primary purpose is to provide cover for confidentiality breaches in the event of private data being leaked.
-However, it does not guarantee that the email won’t be forwarded to other people.
+This states that the message is only for the intended recipient, meaning it shouldn’t be shared with anyone else.
+Its main purpose is to provide cover for confidentiality breaches if private data is leaked.
+However, it doesn’t guarantee that the email won’t be forwarded to other people.

 Liability for the unintentional transmission of computer viruses